saleena-18/NexHire/README.md

 ## Contributing

-We welcome contributions to NexHire!
+Contributions to NexHire are welcome!
 Please follow these steps to contribute:

 1. Fork the repository.
 2. Create a new branch with your feature or bugfix.